Emmotes/ic_spoilers/docs/alyndra.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Portent** (Guess)
 > Alyndra glances into the future.
-The next two unique Champions to use their ultimate abilities gain the Portent buff for 40 seconds, which increases their base damage by 1000% and reduces their base attack cooldown by 0.5 sec.
+The next 2 unique Champions to use their ultimate abilities gain the Portent buff for 40 seconds, which increases their base damage by 1000% and reduces their base attack cooldown by 0.5 sec.
 If an affected Champion uses their ultimate ability again before the Portent buff expires, their Portent buff duration is refreshed.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>